Exploratory Analysis: Using Univariate, Bivariate, & Multivariate Analysis Techniques

 I hope you now have a better understanding of various techniques used in Univariate, Bivariate, and Multivariate Analysis.

-A. Exploratory analysis is a data analysis approach aimed at gaining initial insights and understanding patterns or relationships within the dataset.
+A. Exploratory analysis serves as a data analysis approach that aims to gain initial insights and understand patterns or relationships within the dataset.

 A. Univariate analysis involves analyzing one variable at a time to understand its distribution, central tendency, and variability.